 Soccer Training Ground

-In soccer though, the same rules that apply to a small sided game on a Sunday afternoon, or a youth soccer game, are the same rules that apply in a English Premier League or La Liga match that is at a 100 mile hour pace.
-Rather, the same rules should apply if you want to become a top soccer player.
-It's about respecting the game.
+In soccer though, the same rules that apply to a small sided game on a Sunday afternoon, or a youth soccer game, are the same rules that apply in a English Premier League or La Liga match that is at a 100 mile hour pace in front of thousands of screaming fans.
+These are same rules should apply if you want to become a top soccer player.
+It's about respecting the game and playing the game the way it should be played.

 Soccer is a Simple Game

 Soccer is the beautiful game but it is also a simple game - the two work together.
 The simpler the game the more beautiful it is.
 This simplicty and beauty is clear when you see Barcelaon play their tiki taka passing game.
-Where Barcelona string sometimes twenty or thirty passes together and the other team's lucky if they possess the ball for thirty minutes of the game.
+Where Barcelona strings sometimes twenty or thirty passes together and the other team's lucky if they possess the ball for even part of the game.
+And now Bayern Munich have copied Barcelona's possession style of football since Pep Guardiola took over, sometimes keeping the ball for over 70% of the game.

 The beauty of the game is seen when goals are scored after five or six one and two touch passes.
 Think Spain in the 2010 World Cup with Xavi, Iniesta, and David Villa working together to keep the ball and then produce the game winner.
 These three players combined for some incredible goals during the tournament and helped their country win the World Cup for the first time.

 Next, you have to play the ball quickly and know where your teammates are on the field - it's all about playing the ball in one or two touches.
-Playing the ball and moving into space.
-Pass and move is a refrain that's heard at an under 13 practice in Iowa and at a Real Madrid practice coached by Jose Mourinho.
+The game of soccer is centered on playing the ball and moving into space.
+Pass and move is a refrain that's heard at an under 12 training session and at a Real Madrid practice coached by Jose Mourinho.
 The ability to play one and two touch soccer comes with playing on a daily basis, whether it's with friends or at your team's practice.
+And then it's about trying to play with against and with soccer players who are better than you are - this way you will get better.

 And finally, you have to be fit.
 If you're not in shape you can't make those runs or passes when the game moves into the last ten minutes.
-If you're not fit then you can't keep possesion of the ball in the later stages of a game or score that game winning goal.
-If you're not feet you just won't be sharp and will make mistakes.
-Getting in shape is crucial for all soccer players - it's a must.
+If you're not fit then you can't keep possesion of the soccer ball in the later stages of a game or score that game winning goal.
+If you're not fit you just won't be sharp and will make mistakes.
+Getting in shape is crucial for soccer players who want to play at a high level.

 In the end though, it's all about desire and passion.
 The desire to win.
+The desire to get better.
 A passion for the game.
 The desire to work for your team.
 The desire to get better every time you step on the field.
 The passion to play soccer day in and day out so you keep getting better.
-If you put the work in on the practice field you'll see rewards in the games.
+If you put the work in on the practice field you'll see rewards in the actual games.

 Raise Your Soccer Game